spryker/spryker-shop-core/Bundles/CustomerReorderWidget/src/SprykerShop/Yves/CustomerReorderWidget/Theme/default/views/customer-reorder/DEPRECATED.md

 This view is deprecated.
-Use molecules customer-reorder-form and customer-reorder-link instead.
+Use molecule('customer-reorder-form', 'CustomerReorderWidget') and molecule('customer-reorder-link', 'CustomerReorderWidget') instead.